Clearer thinking through writing.

 • improve the immune system

-• increase problem-solving ability
+• elevate problem-solving

 • increase clarity